Raspberry WebKiosk for Raspberry Pi 2 and 3 boards can be downloaded from Sourceforge.

 - optional reload browser timeout after specified user inactivity – it resets browser at default values, erasing all users settings and downloads.

-Once donation is done I’ll give you the download URL via e-mail within 12 hours.
+Once donation is done I’ll give you the software download URL via e-mail within 12 hours.
 Please double check that your PayPal email address is valid.
 Feel free to drop me a mail if you wish a feature to be added; if useful I’ll take into account for the next release.